-20. (Minor permitted to conduct business)

-(1) A minor who is permitted by his parental power holder or guardian to conduct one or more kinds of business shall have the same capacity to act as an adult to the extent of the permitted business.

-(2) In the case of paragraph (1), if it is found that the minor is unable to manage the business, his parental power holder or guardian may revoke the permission to conduct business or impose restrictions thereon.

-21. (Requirements for emancipation)

-(1) Where a minor who has reached the age of sixteen completely supports himself, the court may, upon a petition from the minor, declare the emancipation of the minor if such emancipation is deemed in the minor's best interest.
+- 20. (Minor permitted to conduct business) - (1) A minor who is permitted by his parental power holder or guardian to conduct one or more kinds of business shall be regarded to have reached adulthood. - (2) In the case of paragraph (1), if it is found that the minor is unable to manage the business, his parental power holder or guardian may revoke the permission to conduct business or impose restrictions thereon. - 21.
+(Requirements for emancipation) - (1) Where a minor who has reached the age of sixteen completely supports himself, the court may, upon a petition from the minor, declare the emancipation of the minor if such emancipation is deemed in the minor's best interest.
 In such a case, the court shall hear the opinions of the parental power holder(s).

-(2) A married minor shall be deemed emancipated without a declaration of the court.

-(3) In case of paragraph (2), the effect of the emancipation shall not cease to exist in the event of a subsequent divorce.

-22. (Effect of emancipation)
+- (2) A married minor shall be deemed to have reached his/her majority. - (3) In case of paragraph (2), the effect of the emancipation shall not cease to exist in the event of a subsequent divorce. - 22.
+(Effect of emancipation)